omen-osdev/omen/CONTRIBUTE.md

 In order to contribute:

+0. If you want, you can try to simply run ramen.sh on the root of this repo it will guide you through the entire process, or do the steps below!

-1. Fork the repository to your own account.
+2. Fork the repository to your own account.

-2. Clone the repository at the develop branch:
+3. Clone the repository at the develop branch:

 ```bash
 # Clone the repository, you need to have git installed